informedcitizenry/6502.Net/Docs/Expressions.md

 ﻿
 # Expressions

-As a cross-assembler, 6502.Net offers a powerful expression engine, allowing complex expressions similar to those found in higher level languages.
+As a cross-assembler, 6502.Net offers a powerful expression engine, allowing complex data structures and expressions similar to those found in higher level languages.

 ## Data Types and Methods